Working in Bangkok

 The economy in Bangkok is largely built on its retail, real estate, business, finance and automotive industries.
 It also hosts the Thailand Stock Exchange and houses the headquarters of all major banks in Thailand as well as multinational companies.
 The largest local business is PTT, the state’s oil and gas company.

 Owing to high levels of inequality expats can expect to live very differently to the majority of locals.
-Expats hired from overseas usually make more money than foreigners already in the country who, in turn, sometimes make more than the locals themselves.
+Expats arriving in Bangkok after securing a job from overseas usually make more money than those who look for a job while already in the country.
+These expats, in turn, sometimes make more than the locals themselves.

 Despite this, Thailand is renowned for having unemployment rates in the low single digits, and if an expat has the right skills and qualifications, they should be able to find a job.
 It is important to remember, however, that a Thai work permit is usually required for expats to stay and work in the country.